 He aspires to create visual content that inspires and compels his audience to connect with the night-sky.

 This later inspired him to travel the world to witness celestial events, including: Solar and Lunar Eclipses(2015 & 2017), The Northern Lights(2017) and the darkest skies in the world from The Atacama Desert in Chile (2019).

 In December (2019), he became aware of a new threat to the night-sky in the form of satellite constellations.
 It was his concern for the launch and vast number of satellites, which would eventually outnumber the amount of visible stars in the night-sky within the next five-years.
-This is when he produced his short film, “Starlink - A Battle for the Skies" (click here).This formed a collaboration with the international astronomy community with collaborators, including: BBC Sky at Night Presenter, Pete Lawrence, Astrophotographer, Alyn Wallace and international astronomers.
+This is when he produced his short film, “Starlink - A Battle for the Skies" (2020) (click here).This formed a collaboration with the international astronomy community, including: BBC Sky at Night Presenter, Pete Lawrence, Astrophotographer, Alyn Wallace and international astronomers.

 In February (2020), Josh collaborated with Wildlife Conservationist, Mya-Rose Craig (Birdgirl) to produce a short promotional film to highlight her work in wildlife conservation.
 The film as later showcased at her Honorary Doctorate Celebrations in Bristol.
-The film can be watched here.